blue-build/modules/modules/brew/README.md

 ## Features
 - Installs Brew at build-time.
-- Sets up systemd services to update the Brew binary to the latest version.
+- Sets up systemd services to automatically update Brew to the latest version.
-- Sets up systemd services to upgrade Brew packages automatically.
+- Sets up systemd services to automatically upgrade Brew packages.
-- Options to control the frequency of updates and upgrades.
+- Sets up bash and fish completions for Brew.

 ## How it works